RobertTalbert/roberttalbert.github.io/_posts/2018-03-26-four-lessons-learned-speaking.md

 Recently I had the privilege to speak at [TEDxGVSU](https://www.tedxgvsu.com/).
 Giving a TED talk is a big deal.
 For many, it's the pinnacle of what it means to be a speaker[^1].
 So, the experience of giving one gave me the opportunity to reflect on my development as a speaker.
 I took notes and wrote down a bunch of lessons that I have learned over the years, and I wanted to pass along the top of that list.
 I definitely have a lot to learn in speaking, but maybe some of these thoughts will be useful for you.

-Please note, that here I will merely affirm, rather than repeat, basic good advice about public speaking.
+Please note that here I will merely affirm, rather than repeat, basic good advice about public speaking.
 Most of that has already been covered and done well, for example [Tufte's classic essay on PowerPoint](https://www.inf.ed.ac.uk/teaching/courses/pi/2016_2017/phil/tufte-powerpoint.pdf), Joe Gallian's [How to Give a Good Talk](https://faculty.math.illinois.edu/~reznick/gallian.pdf) (mainly targeted at math talks but applicable anywhere), or David Stern's [How to Give a Talk](http://www.howtogiveatalk.com/) (presumably a _good_ one).

 ## 1. Always assume that technology will fail.